Another Word For ACCESS

 Noun : The act of entering.

-Noun : Permission to enter.
+Noun : A permission to enter.

 Noun : A door or other means of entering.